akralka/C_programs/README.md

 # C-programs
-In this sector I place selected programs that started my adventure with the C language.
+In this sector, I place selected programs in the C language.